Frequently Asked Questions

 Can I get a refund from Medicare?

 There are some refunds available from Medicare for speech pathology and occupational therapy services, however, you need to meet the eligibility criteria and have a plan prepared by your GP.
 There are different types of plans which have different eligibility criteria (e.g. Enhanced Primary Care Plan, Chronic Disease Management Plan, Team Care Arrangement).
-The plan will normally be for a fixed number of sessions, and will allow you to claim a rebate of $55.10 per session.
+The plan will normally be for a fixed number of sessions, and will allow you to claim a rebate of approximately $56 per session.
+This means that there will be a gap payable which can be calculated by finding out the hourly rate here, and subtracting the rebate.
 Speak to your GP to find out if you are eligible.

 If you already have a Medicare plan please let us know so that we can ensure you are matched with a therapist who has a Medicare provider number.
-You will need to pay your invoice first and then make a claim directly from Medicare for the rebate.
+You will need to pay your invoice first in full.
+Once you have paid, you will receive a paid invoice email from us.
+You can then go onto the Medicare website and make a claim directly from Medicare for the rebate.

 Can I claim on private health insurance?